Western Sahara, 11 Days

 We will leave Tafnidilt crossing a steep range of dunes.
 From this point we will be in the territories that were known as Western Sahara, a forbidden territory during the long war that opposed the Front Polisario to Morocco.
 The itinerary follows a crag, between desert and sea. ocean.

 The Naila salt lagoon, separated from the ocean by a row of dunes has an estuary opening to the Atlantic Ocean.
-It is the largest salt lake in Morocco (100 Km2).
-Protected area of great natural beauty, it is an important resting point on the bird’s migratory way that host up to 20.000 individuals as flamingos, cormorants, gulls, herons… We will explore this emerald water enclosed in a wide frame of yellow dunes and brown escarpments on a local fisherman boat.
+It is the largest Salt Lake in Morocco (100 Km2).
+Protected area of great natural beauty, it is an important resting point on the bird’s migratory way that host up to 20.000 individuals as flamingos, cormorants, gulls, herons.
+We will navigate to discover this emerald water enclosed in a wide frame of yellow dunes and brown escarpments on local fisherman wooden boats.

 Day 6: Smara, Desert Citadel

 After a drive in the rocky desert region of the Seguia el Hamra we arrive to Smara.

 Smara was founded in 1898 by the sheikh Maa el Ainin, born at Oualata in Mauritania from an important Sufi religious family.
 In 1887, Moulay Abdelaziz, the sultan of Morocco, named him Caid of Tindouf (in the actual Algeria).
 Smara was built with the support of the Sultan of Morocco that sent fonds, technicians, materials, and architects.
 Before the edification of the town, the site was a caravanserai on the pathway to Mauritania.
 The town of Smara became a key market for the local nomads and for the caravans linking the Magreb with sub-Saharan Africa.